acdh-oeaw/VELD_spec/README.md

 **variable definition:**

-The value `<SOME_VALUE>` can be replaced with can be any yaml scalar, e.g. string, integer, boolean etc. But no complex type like lists or mappings.
+The value `<SOME_VALUE>` can be replaced with any yaml scalar, e.g. string, integer, boolean etc.
+But no complex type like lists or mappings are allowed.

 ```
 <SOME_VALUE> ::= <SCALAR>